 Here’s the list — the links go to reviews on this site.

 - The Handmaid’s Tale.
-(1985) More speculative social fiction than science fiction.
-Atwood’s horrifying vision of what would happen to America, and especially American women, if fundamentalists seized power.
+(1985) More speculative social fiction than science fiction, The Handmaid’s Tale is Atwood’s horrifying vision of what would happen to America, and especially American women, if fundamentalists seized power.
 Antiauthoritarian, but not specifically anarchist.

 - The Windup Girl.
 (2009) Beautifully written.
 Probably the best cautionary tale about corporate-controlled genetic modification and control of food sources.
 Antiauthoritarian and anti-corporatist, but not specifically anarchist.